dominodatalab/domino-code-assist-docs/docs/app/example/stock.md

 <img class="screenshot" src="../../../screenshots/app-example-stock-prophet-prepare-predictions.png">

-Prepare the original data so that it has a consistent format and then concatenate the original data and predictions.
+Prepare the original data so that it has a consistent format and then concatenate the original data and predictions as follows:

 ```python
 df = df[["ticker", "ds", "y"]]